wargenng/sendlog/README.md

 [x] - Make the create climb form come up when editing climb [ ] - Add error checking on climb entry
 [ ] - Add Loading screen
-[ ] - Redesign home screen
 [ ] - Modify desktop version
-[ ] - Arrow pointing to add button when there is no sends added [ ] - Add quick add button
+[ ] - Add quick add button
 [ ] - Redesign climb cards
 [ ] - Add are you sure message before submit. (w/ preference for if you want to show again) [ ] - Add a way to connect a Climb to a Goal
-[ ] - Add congrats confetti
 [ ] - Bulk add button
 [ ] - Organize homescreen data by (All, Week, Month, Year) [ ] - Toast when upload is complete